 Google Photos has a special folder for deleted photos, called Bin, and you can access it by tapping Library at the bottom and selecting the Bin option.
 To restore a photo from the Bin, touch and hold the photo you want to restore and then tap Restore at the bottom.

-Method 5: Professional Data Recovery
+Method 5: Seek Professional Data Recovery

 Unfortunately, not all lost photos can be recovered at home.
 For example, it’s virtually impossible for regular Samsung users to retrieve important photos that are not stored in the cloud from a broken or water-damaged Samsung phone.